DeeBoyZero/tth-techdegree-project4/README.md

-# Team Treehouse FSJS unit 3 project
+# Team Treehouse FSJS unit 4 project
 ### by Mathieu Desilets

 ## A simple phrase hunter game.
-Player must try to find the hidden phrase by guessing letters using his keobaord or mouse.
+Player must try to find the hidden phrase by guessing letters using his keyboard or his mouse with the visual keyboard.

 ### Techno used